How To Say HELLO in Different Languages → 200+ Ways! (With Pronunciation)

 - buenas noches — good night

-Spanish is the second most widely used language in the world natively spoken by more than 437 million people including Spain, most of Central and South America, Mexico and the USA.
+Spanish is the second most widely used language in the world natively spoken by more than 437 million people including Spain, the Spanish islands, most of Central and South America, Mexico, and the USA.
 There are over 21 countries in the world that have Spanish as their official language, with Mexico being the largest Spanish speaking nation.
 It is a Romance language that originated in the Iberian Peninsula.

 - halo — informal hey